 The Cole R-I School will have Title I reading and math classes under Title I Elementary and Secondary Federal Education Act.
-The Title I Reading program is designed to assist and reinforce the classroom reading skills of students in grades one through five.
+The Title I Reading program is designed to assist and reinforce the classroom reading skills of each student in grades Kindergarten through fifth grade.
 The students are given thirty minutes of instruction each day in addition to their regular reading classes using a variety of educational programs and learning strategies.
 The students are selected through a multi-criteria screening in the spring of each school year.
 These criteria include the following: